 When a user or the Performance Consultant enable a metric/focus pair, the daemon must evaluate the metric, generate code, and insert instrumentation into the application process.
-Most of the code to do the metric evaluation is in file mdl.C.
-The metric is evaluated producing an intermediate code representation in the form of abstract syntax trees (class AstNode defined in file ast.h/ast.c).
+Most of the code to do the metric evaluation is in file mdl.c.
+The metric is evaluated producing an intermediate code representation in the form of abstract syntax trees (class AstNode defined in file ast.h/ast.C).
 The abstract trees are then translated into machine code, which can be inserted into the application processes.
-There are different implementations of the code generator, one for each supported architecture, in files inst-space.C, inst-power.C and inst-x86.C.
+There are different implementations of the code generator, one for each supported architecture, in files inst-sparc.C, inst-power.C and inst-x86.C.

 Each metric/focus pair is associated with counters or timers, which are objects allocated in the inferior heap and operated by the instrumentation code inserted in the application process.
-Each allocated timer or counter is represented in the Paradyn daemon by an object of class timerHandle or intCounterHandle, defined in inst.h.
+Each allocated timer or counter is represented in the Paradyn daemon in the variableMgr class.